 For example, if you intend on submitting plasmid A which must be sequenced with one forward and one reverse primer, then the number of reactions required is two.
 Thus, if the concentration of plasmid A is 25ng/ul, you must send us 20ul.

 2. Quantitation of template DNA: For the most accurate quantitation, ACGT recommends using gel electrophoresis (where the band intensity of a sample DNA is compared to a standard ladder).
 For example, the 1.6 kb band of the common Invitrogene 1 KB plus ladder contains 8% of the total amounts of DNA present in the ladder mixture, and can be used as a quick reference for estimating the concentration of your template.
-We also recommend using Nanodrop Spectrophotometer that measures 1 µl samples with high accuracy and reproducibility.
+We recommend using Nanodrop Spectrophotometer that measures 1 µl samples to check for presence of salt in the samples.